Ports of Jersey has announced that the airport's departures lounge will be getting a revamp 'very soon'.

 Following months of work with stakeholders, Ports has decided to take the steps to transform the hall.

-The Departures Lounge is 30 years old and in need of 'much-needed investment'.
+The departures hall is 30 years old and due 'much-needed investment'.

 Upgrades include building a mezzanine, new restaurants and bars, the introduction of a Genuine Jersey shop and a children's play area.